Erik-wiklund/laravel-forum/README.md

 Plugin Support

 Enable easy integration of third-party plugins and extensions.

+Thread subscriptions for updates.

+Flagging and reporting system for inappropriate content.

+Notifications

+Real-time notifications for replies and mentions.

+Email notifications for subscribed threads.

+Search Functionality

+Powerful search functionality to find discussions quickly.

+User profiles with activity and discussion history.

+API Support

+RESTful API for integration with other applications.

 ## Usage
 You can start using Laravel Forum by registering as a user, creating discussion threads, and engaging in conversations.
 To access admin and moderator features, you'll need to have the appropriate permissions.
 Please refer to the documentation or contact the forum administrator for more information on how to use the forum effectively.